 Edgar brings extensive knowledge and an unwavering commitment to providing access, equity, and opportunity to all students, especially students in underserved communities.
 He brings more than 15 years of experience in supporting schools, districts, county offices, and state agencies as they work toward transforming their educational systems and practices to better prepare students for success in college, career, and life.
 Prior to joining MTC, Edgar served as the executive director of a California statewide initiative to scale up a multi-tiered system of support focused on advancing the academic, social-emotional, and behavioral development of the whole child through the Orange County Department of Education.
 Edgar also served as director of state and district partnerships for the College Board’s western regional office, college counselor at High Tech High Media Arts, and admission counselor at the University of San Diego.
 Contact him at email@example.com.

 Mike oversees the design and development of Mastery Transcript software products, connecting with members and advisors to manage the MTC product roadmap.
 He is an experienced education technology executive, most recently having served as CEO of the Services Division at the National Association of Independent Schools, where he led a complete redesign and relaunch of their School and Student Services financial aid platforms.
 Contact him at firstname.lastname@example.org.

-Jenny manages a range of communications, event-planning, and research projects.
-She is also a communications strategist at Phillips Academy Andover and has previously worked in communications and development roles at Harvard University.
-Contact her at firstname.lastname@example.org.
+Jenny brings vast communications experience to her role with the MTC, where she manages a range of communications, event-planning, and research projects.
+She is also a Communications Strategist at Phillips Academy Andover and has previously worked in communications roles at Harvard University.
+Contact her at email@example.com.